Studies the genetics of kidney function and disease, particularly in the context of aging.

 Our goal is to identify key genetic factors that contribute to the decline of function and damage in the aging kidney, to learn their role in the kidney, and to understand why variations of these factors lead to different outcomes.
 We do this by studying the natural genetic variation in mice and their association with different kidney phenotypes.
 Once causal genes are identified, we develop precision disease models for further study of the gene and to develop therapeutics that will slow down the decline of kidney function and development of disease.

 Alport syndrome is a monogenic disease leading to renal failure and early death.
 Despite that it is caused by a single mutation in either the Col4a3, Col4a4, or Col4a5 gene, there is a large variation in the age of onset and the severity of the disease, even in individuals with the same mutation.
-This is also true in mice where our recently developed novel Col4a4 mutant model shows differences in severity of the disease depending on the genetic background (Korstanje et al 2014).
+This is also true in mice where our Col4a4 mutant model shows differences in severity of the disease depending on the genetic background (PMID: 24522496).
 This suggests the involvement of modifier genes.
 Identifying these modifiers and understanding how they modulate the disease would be the first steps toward novel treatments.
-By crossing female mice containing a mutation in the X-linked Col4a5 with DO males, we created a population in which all males are hemizygous for the mutation and develop Alport syndrome in various degrees and all females are heterozygous for the mutation and disease depends on X-inactivation in the kidney.
-This population is extensively phenotyped at several time points and will be used for genetic analysis to identify modifier genes.
+By crossing female mice containing a mutation in the X-linked Col4a5 with Diversity Outbred males, we created a population in which all males are hemizygous for the mutation and develop Alport syndrome in various degrees and all females are heterozygous for the mutation and disease depends on X-inactivation in the kidney.
+This population of 200 animals was extensively phenotyped at several time points and genetic analysis identified several candidate modifier genes, including Fmn1 and Rfx3 (PMID: 34045313).